AVEVA/AVEVA-Samples/Basic/Java/readme.rst

         doubleType.Id = "doubleType";
         doubleType.QiTypeCode = QiTypeCode.Double;

-Now let's create our key property, which is an integer type and is named ``Order``.
+Now you create the key property, which is an integer type named ``Order``.

 .. code:: java